Lesterpaintstheworld/aider/website/docs/usage/commands.md

 ### Vi

-To use vi/vim keybindings, run aider_nova with the `--vim` switch.
+To use vi/vim keybindings, run aider with the `--vim` switch.

 - `Esc` : Switch to command mode.
 - `i` : Switch to insert mode.